Getting a SMAS facelift in New York, NY

 SMAS Plication Facelift, Extended SMAS Facelift, and High SMAS Facelift Techniques

-There are three main types of SMAS facelift treatments, a SMAS plication facelift, an Extended SMAS Facelift, and High SMAS Facelift Techniques.
-In traditional face-lifting, the skin is lifted but the underlying SMAS is not lifted or supported which can create an unnatural tight stretched appearance to the face, often distorting the corners of the mouth (often referred to as a puppet mouth).
+There are three main types of SMAS facelift treatments.
+A SMAS plication facelift, an Extended SMAS Facelift, and High SMAS Facelift Techniques.
+In traditional face-lifting, the skin is lifted but the underlying SMAS is not lifted or supported.
+This can create an unnatural tight stretched appearance on the face.
+Often distorting the corners of the mouth (often referred to as a puppet mouth).
 This is prevented by supporting the SMAS layers to obtain the most natural results.

-SMAS Plication facelift lifts the SMAS by placing sutures in the SMAS layer (that creates the jowls) and the platysma (that creates the drooping neck) to tighten them.
+SMAS Plication facelift lifts the SMAS by placing sutures in the SMAS layer that creates the jowls.
+And the platysma which creates the drooping neck to tighten them.
 This is a simple procedure, but the suturing technique does not last as long, often creating results that last only 2 or three years.
 While most surgeons can execute this procedure, Dr. Jacono does not suggest it.
 He believes facelifts should last 10 years or more, and this can be accomplished by lifting the SMAS.